-0: SPI or I2C mode 1: UART mode
+0: SPI or I2C mode

+1: UART mode

 This bit is used to select the UART mode.
 When this bit is cleared to zero, the actual SPI or I2C mode can be selected using the SIM2~SIM0 bits.
-Note that the UMD bit must be set low for SPI or I2C mode.
+Note that the UMD bit must be cleared to zero for SPI or I2C mode.